-This document shall be given the status of a national standard, either by publication of an identical text or by endorsement, at the latest by February 2020, and conflicting national standards shall be withdrawn at the latest by February 2020.
+This document shall be given the status of a national standard, either by publication of the bentical text or by endorsement, at the latest by February 2020, and conflicting national standard, but be withdrawn at the latest by February 2020.

-Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
-CEN shall not be held responsible for identifying any or all such patent rights.
+Attention is drawn to the possibility that some of the element locument may be the subject of patent rights.
+CEN shall not be held responsible for identifying my This document supersedes EN 12767:2007. or all such patent rights.